felicialuo/Smart_Home_Danger_Detection_Alert/README.md

 ## Environment Setup
 This environment has been tested on MacBook Pro with M1 Pro chip.
 ```
-# use either of the following
-conda create --name vclap --file requirements.txt
-# or
 conda env create -f environment.yaml
 ```